Heavy Nova (album): Background

 The name Heavy Nova derives from Palmer's love of both heavy metal and bossa nova rhythms.

 The album continued Palmer's popularity with the single "Simply Irresistible", which spent three weeks at No. 1 on the Billboard Mainstream Rock Tracks chart in the United States.
+On the Billboard Hot 100, it was a number-two peak; it was also a number-two hit in Canada and a number-one hit in Australia.

-The album peaked at No. 13 in the US, No. 17 in the UK and No. 15 in The Netherlands.
+The album peaked at No. 13 in the US, No. 17 in the UK and No. 15 in the Netherlands.
 The album was certified Platinum by RIAA in November 1988 and Gold by BPI in November 1988.
 It remains Palmer's second most successful album worldwide, behind his 1985 album Riptide.

 Recording

 The album was recorded at Logic Studios in Milan, Italy and Compass Point Studios in The Bahamas during 1987.

 Track listing

 All tracks written by Robert Palmer, except where noted.